 Furthermore, Seq2Seq models usually focus on copying source words in their exact order, which is often sub-optimal in abstractive summarization.
 Therefore, leveraging summaries of documents similar as the input document as templates can provide reference for the summarization process~\cite{cao2018retrieve,wang2019biset}. \item \textbf{Question answering (QA).} It is often difficult to generate proper answers only based on the given question.
-For example, without knowing any information of an Amazon product, it is hard to deliver satisfactory answer to the user questions such as \emph{``Does the laptop have a long battery life?''} or \emph{``Is this refrigerator frost-free?''} So, the product description and customer reviews can be used as a reference for answering product-related questions~\cite{chen2019driven,bi2020generating}. \item \textbf{Argument generation.} It is helpful in a variety of decision-making situations such as business, law, and politics.
-Inspired by the observation that when humans construct arguments, they often collect references from external sources, e.g., Wikipedia or research papers, and then write their own arguments by synthesizing talking points from the references.
-Thus, retrieving external evidence is also an important step for automatic argument generation. \end{itemize}
+For example, without knowing any information of an Amazon product, it is hard to deliver satisfactory answer to the user questions such as \emph{``Does the laptop have a long battery life?''} or \emph{``Is this refrigerator frost-free?''} So, the product description and customer reviews can be used as a reference for answering product-related questions~\cite{chen2019driven,bi2020generating}. \end{itemize}